 If you don’t have a finance committee: you're likely to be putting questions to the headteacher/SBM after they've presented the budget to you.
-Use these questions alongside our other list of broader questions.
+Use these questions alongside our list of broader questions.

 You need to make sure that the budget proposal is based on realistic assumptions.
 Ask:

 - Has the budget been compiled with reference to all the available and up-to-date information?
 (E.g. on pupil numbers)